Sara3/hackerRank/README.md

 # huckerRank

-This folder contains problems that are in hackerRank.
+This folder contains problems that I try to solve to practice.
+Each problems have a comments section that expains what I am trying to achieve.